rikilele/kyuko/README.md

 # Usage

-To run your Kyuko app locally using `deployctl`
+To run your Kyuko app locally using `deployctl`:

 ```sh
 deployctl run --libs="" your_kyuko_app.ts